Study Finds Delays in Initial Cystic Fibrosis Evaluation in Infants of Color

 Newborn screening results for cystic fibrosis are generally sent to primary care offices that refer infants with out-of-range tests to facilities with expertise in diagnostic testing and treatment.
 It is recommended that infants who screen positive for cystic fibrosis receive their diagnostic evaluation by 28 days of age.

-“Prompt evaluation is critical for all infants with out-of-range newborn screening test for cystic fibrosis,” said Dr. McColley.
+“Prompt evaluation is critical for all infants with an out-of-range newborn screening test for cystic fibrosis,” said Dr. McColley.
 “Because pre-symptomatic treatment of cystic fibrosis is the overarching goal of newborn screening, we advocate for quality improvement activities that lead to timely diagnosis of all infants.
 We absolutely must achieve equity in diagnostic evaluation and initiation of care for cystic fibrosis.
 Children’s lives depend on it.”

 Research at Ann & Robert H. Lurie Children’s Hospital of Chicago is conducted through Stanley Manne Children’s Research Institute.
 The Manne Research Institute is focused on improving child health, transforming pediatric medicine and ensuring healthier futures through the relentless pursuit of knowledge.
 Lurie Children’s is ranked as one of the nation’s top children’s hospitals by U.S. News & World Report.
 It is the pediatric training ground for Northwestern University Feinberg School of Medicine.